ferrous-systems/rust-exercises/exercise-book/src/stm32/trustzone-secure-apis.md

   Mode can execute it, but cannot read or write it).

-In addition, it's very important that registers are cleaned up when the secure function returns back to Nonsecure Mode, and that we do not use any data types that contain padding between fields - because the padding could inadvertently contain secret information.
+In addition, it's very important that registers are cleaned up when the secure function returns back to Nonsecure State, and that we do not use any data types that contain padding between fields - because the padding could inadvertently contain secret information.